cerndb/dist-keras/README.md

 Distributed Keras is a distributed deep learning framework built on top of Apache Spark and Keras.
 We designed the framework in such a way that a developer could implement a new distributed optimizer with ease, thus enabling a person to focus on research.
 Several distributed methods are supported, such as, but not restricted to, the training of **ensemble models**, and **data parallel** models.

 As discussed above, most methods are implemented as data parallel models.
 Data parallel models, as described in [[3]](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf), is a learning paradigm where multiple replicas of a model are used to optimize a single objective.
 Using data parallelism, we are able to significantly increase the training time of the model.
-Depending on the parametrization, we are able to achieve better model performance compared to a more common training approach (e.g., like the `SingleTrainer` implementation), and yet, spending less time on the training of the model.
+Depending on the parametrization, we are able to achieve better model performance compared to a more common training approach (e.g., like the [SingleTrainer](#SingleTrainer) implementation), and yet, spending less time on the training of the model.

 ## Algorithms

-### SingleTrainer
+### <a name="trainer_single_trainer"></a>SingleTrainer

 ```python
 SingleTrainer(keras_model, num_epoch=1, batch_size=1000, features_col="features", label_col="label")